 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Table of Contents

 Section 1: Amiibo Overview / Pros & Cons

 Despite being a character designed to have very polarized strengths and weaknesses, Little Mac is by far and away the most powerful character in the entire metagame.
 He can end games in a matter of seconds thanks to his forward smash: it is immensely powerful, and can break a full shield in one hit.
-And if for some reason forward smash doesn’t finish the job, his Counter move and KO Uppercut moves will.
-As a result of these strengths, many trainers took the cheap route to victory and train a Little Mac to use its forward smash and nothing else.
-To prevent that from happening, Little Mac has been banned from all tournaments: however, in recent times, Little Mac has been granted re-entry to the metagame under a set of restrictions.
+If Little Mac’s forward smash doesn’t finish the job, his Counter and KO Uppercut moves will.
+As a result of these strengths, many trainers took the cheap route to victory and raised their Little Mac amiibo to use its forward smash and nothing else.
+To prevent that from happening, Little Mac was swiftly banned from all tournaments: however, in recent times, Little Mac has been granted re-entry to the metagame under a set of restrictions.
 He cannot have any investment into his Attack stat, and he cannot have any Attack-boosting bonus effects.
 Even with these restrictions, Little Mac contends with the best.
 His smash attacks, Counter, and KO Uppercut are as powerful as ever, despite being weakened by the character’s equipment restriction.

 Section 2: Recommended Equipment

 For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.